HyTacker20/progaming_test_task/Readme.md

 ### Example Usage

-You can use a WebSocket client (like [WebSocket King](https://websocketking.com/) or [websocat](https://github.com/vi/websocat)) to connect to the WebSocket endpoint.
+You can use a WebSocket client (like [WebSocket King](https://websocketking.com/) or [websocat](https://github.com/vi/websocat)) or Postman to connect to the WebSocket endpoint.

 When a task's status is updated, a message like the following will be sent: